Atashnezhad/Data-science-notebook-project/README.md

 ---
 ### Project structure:

 The structure of the project is provided at the following.
 The project composed of three separate parts.
 In Part 1, the data is uploaded and cleaned.
 In the second part, the Exploratory data analysis is conducted on data.
-In this part, new feathered data is produced and whole data is transferred.
+In part 1, new feathered data is produced and whole data is transferred.
+The transformed, cleaned, feathered data are divided to train and test and fed into several machine learning algorithms.
+The concepts for Accuracy, Precision, Sensitivity, or Recall, F1 score are presented.
+In addition, the ROC for each algorithm is plotted and presented.
+At the end, a table of results is shown.

 ```
 Project_Success_Analysis